58 Pages Posted: 30 Aug 2017 Last revised: 22 Feb 2018

 Date Written: 2017

-Agencies and courts have long been understood to relate in at least two ways.
-First, judicial review of agency action under the Administrative Procedure Act serves as the cornerstone of the agency-court relationship.
-Second, some agencies act as litigation gatekeepers, influencing which suits may proceed in federal court in certain circumstances.
-But scholars and commentators have yet to document a third, critical and emerging relationship between agencies and courts: agencies acting as litigation rulemakers.
+Agencies and courts have generally been understood to relate in two primary ways.
+First, judicial review of agency action under the Administrative Procedure Act is the cornerstone of the agency-court relationship.
+Second, and more recently, scholars have identified how agencies act as litigation gatekeepers, influencing which suits may proceed in federal court.
+But we have yet to recognize a third, critical and emerging relationship between agencies and courts: agencies acting as litigation rulemakers.

-As litigation rulemakers, agencies are taking actions that implicitly amend the Federal Rules of Civil Procedure and shape how litigation proceeds in federal court.
-For instance, agencies have engaged in notice-and-comment rulemaking restricting the availability of binding arbitration, adjudicated cases to require courts to grant class relief, and issued guidance limiting the confidentiality of settlement agreements.
-Whether through notice-and-comment rulemaking, adjudication, guidance, or other actions, with each of these actions, agencies are directing judges as to how to treat cases that appear before them.
+As litigation rulemakers, agencies implicitly amend the Federal Rules of Civil Procedure and shape how litigation proceeds in federal court.
+Agencies have engaged in notice-and-comment rulemaking restricting the availability of binding arbitration, adjudicated cases to require courts to grant class relief, and issued guidance limiting the confidentiality of settlement agreements.
+Whether through notice-and-comment rulemaking, adjudication, guidance, or other actions, agencies are directing judges as to how they should address cases that appear before them.
 In so doing, agencies are effectively modifying the default procedural regime set forth by the Federal Rules.
-I term this pattern of agency action to be “litigation rulemaking.”

 Suggested Citation: Suggested Citation